Microsoft Finalizes Windows 11 Hardware Requirements

 But what about those on older hardware who are currently participating in the Insider program and Windows 11 is running without any issue?
 This is where we enter the choppy waters of the enthusiast segment.

-If you want to run Windows 11 on older hardware, there are two paths but be warned that I would not recommend doing this for a work/corporate device.
+If you want to run Windows 11 on older hardware, for instance after performing a Windows 11 upgrade from Windows 10, there are two paths but be warned that I would not recommend doing this for a work/corporate device.
 And I would only do this if you are intimately familiar with Windows and how it operates, otherwise, stick with Windows 10.

 The first option is to join the Windows Insider program, this is one path to running Windows 11 but requires you to install frequent updates and the stability of each build can be a roll of the dice, especially on older hardware.
 The other option is to use the Media Creation Tool as this will enable you to bypass the blocks that most will encounter when trying to update to Windows 11 with incompatible hardware.